ccolonescu/PoEdata/Readme.txt

 * The package was built in windows and not tested on other systems.

-* Do not use 'devtools' to install the PoEdata package; it doesn't work.
+* Do not use 'devtools' to install the PoEdata package; it may not work.

 * The url information in the DESCRIPTION file is not valid.
 Please disregard it.